rinmalavi/dcc-sbt-user/Readme.md

 db part is and projectId are optional depending on a type of a project.

-1.2 If this is not set `username`, `password` and optional `projectId` can be set like this (in build.sbt):
+1.2 If `projectPropsPath` is not set then `username`, `password` and optional `projectId` can be set like this (in build.sbt):

     val credentials = com.typesafe.config.ConfigFactory.parseFile(file(System.getProperty("user.home")) / ".config" / "dsl-compiler-client" / "test.credentials")

     username := credentials.getString("dsl.username")

     password := credentials.getString("dsl.password")

-2. Target sources namespace can be set with a key `packageName` like this:

-    `packageName` := "namespace"

-if you wouldn't like to have the default namespace of "model".
+    packageName := "namespace"  // if you wouldn't like to have the default namespace of "model".

+    databaseConnection := Map(
+        "ServerName"-><ServerNameStringValue>,
+        "Port"-><PortStringValue>,
+        "DatabaseName"-><DatabaseNameStringValue>,
+        "User"-><UserStringValue>,
+        "Password"=<PasswordStringValue>)

-3. Unmanaged projects need `revenj` in case you decide to deploy with a plugin.
+2.1 Unmanaged projects need `revenj` in case you decide to compile or deploy with a plugin.
 Following keys must be set:

     monoDependencyFolder    := file(System.getProperty("user.home")) / "code" / "dsl_compiler_client_user" / "revenj"